TD First Class Travel vs. Aeroplan Visa Infinite

 Accuracy is important to us so this article has gone through a thorough 3-stage review process and fact-checked by our team.

-TD's credit card roster is full of valuable options, and choosing between the TD First Class Travel Visa Infinite Card and TD Aeroplan Visa Infinite Card can be tricky.
-But after a close, detailed comparison, the Aeroplan card comes out on top – it is, after all, one of the best Aeroplan credit cards in Canada.
+Comparing the TD First Class Travel Visa Infinite Card vs. TD Aeroplan Visa Infinite Card can be tricky, but after a close, detailed comparison, the Aeroplan card comes out on top.
+This may not be a surprise for some since it is, after all, one of the best Aeroplan credit cards in Canada.

 Key Takeaways

-• Both the TD First Class Travel and Aeroplan Visa Infinite cards cost $139 after the first year and come with extensive insurance packages.
+• Both the TD First Class Travel Visa Infinite Card and TD Aeroplan Visa Infinite Card cost $139 per year and come with extensive insurance packages.

-• The First Class Travel Visa earns you TD Rewards points, while the Aeroplan Visa Infinite earns you Aeroplan points.
+• The TD First Class Travel Visa Infinite Card earns you TD Rewards points, while the TD Aeroplan Visa Infinite Card earns Aeroplan rewards.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.